Getting Started

 (string): Variable Name.defaultValue

-(function): Update block to be called when the Variable'svalue
+(function): Callback to be called when initial configuration has loaded from the server (optional).

 Returns